dilame/instagram-private-api/README.md

 [![Join the chat at https://gitter.im/instagram-private-api/Lobby](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/instagram-private-api/Lobby)

 ----

-*Carefully consider using this library.
-I’m no longer maintaining the repository.*
+Original author of this library is [Richard Hutta](https://github.com/huttarichard).
+Thanks to him for starting it.

 Community is taking care of development and new features.
-Thanks to: @IvanMMM @SergeyMihrjakov @dilame @sebyddd @hieven
+Thanks to: @IvanMMM @SergeyMihrjakov @sebyddd @hieven

 ----